Sheridan College: Centre for Mobile Innovation (CMI)

 The Centre for Mobile Innovation is a research facility for faculty and students to create solutions in collaboration with community and industry partners in the area of Internet of things (IoT), wearable computing, augmented/virtual reality (AR/VR), and/or machine learning.

 Canadian Music Theatre Project (CMTP)

-CMTP is Canada's first incubator and permanent headquarters for the development of new musical theatre works by Canadian and international composers, lyricists and book-writers.
+The Canadian Music Theatre Project (CMTP) was established by Michael Rubinoff, and was an incubator for new musical theatre works by Canadian and international composers, lyricists and book-writers.
 CMTP connects creative teams with talented students who help bring new characters to life, creating an environment for material to be tested and rewritten.
 Three or four projects are selected each year, with a five-week workshop period culminating in staged readings in front of a 200-person audience of industry professionals and theatre enthusiasts.
 Since its inception in 2011, 225 students, 34 writers and composers and 25 guest directors and music directors have participated in the creation of 19 new musicals.